Kasonnara/TwisterCam_2/README.md

 - Set config file : `TwistCamConf.py`, default configuration is for 2 players,
 another configuration file is committed for 1 player (TwistCamConf(1player).py).

-> If the game does not scale well on screen, it may be 'screen_id' value which define the index of the screen to use, which may change from a computer to another.
+> If the game does not scale well on screen, first try restart the game then
+if it doesn't solve the problem it may be 'screen_id' value which define the index of the screen to use, which may change from a computer to another.
 If it doesn't solve then try changing '*_proportions' configs.